azstack/Android-SDK-Documentation/README.md

 # 1. Quick Start
 AZStack is the communication platform which provides SDK, API to add chatting, calling features to the third-party mobile applications or websites.
 This Quick Start guide will help you run a sample project powered by AZStack as fast as possible.
-To run the sample project, you will need Android Studio installed
+To run the sample project, you will need Android Studio installed.

 ```
 1. Clone sample project from git hub: https://github.com/azstack/Android-SDK-Sample-Project.git